Auxiliary ship: Harbor

 Harbor support is a critical support role, with various types of vessels including tugboats, barges, lighter barges, derrick-crane vessels, and others used to move ships and equipment around the port facilities, and depot ships and tends to service ships currently in the harbor.
 These vessels also help maintain the harbor by dredging channels, maintaining jetties and buoys, and even providing floating platforms for port defenses.

 In US Navy, tugboats are type YT, YTB, YTM, YTL or a Type V ship. and barges are classified as a Type B ship or YF, YFN, YFR, or YFRN.

 Support

 Radar picket to increase the radar detection range around a force.
 Communications Relay Ships (AGMR) are floating communications stations.
 Tracking ships or Range Instrumentation Ships (AGM) are equipped with antennas and electronics to support the launching and tracking of missiles and rockets.
 Command ship (AGF) are flagships of the commander of a fleet.
 Wind-class icebreaker (AGB WAGB) are support ships.
 Rescue and salvage ship and Submarine rescue ship (ASR) for surface support ship for ship and submarine rescue.
-Barracks ships or Auxiliary Personal Living ships, (APL) are vessels-barges for service men to live on.
+Barracks ships or Auxiliary Personal Living ships, (APL) are vessels-barges for service personnel to live on.